Thomson Reuters falls at hurdle in fight against HMRC tax bill

 After trying to fight a whopping £167m tax bill, a court sided with the tax agency against a former Thomson Reuters business.

-An entity of the London Stock Exchange Group (LSEG) faced a hefty tax bill after a blockbuster deal which saw it buy a data company from Swiss-based Thomson Reuters for $27bn (£19.3bn) in 2019.
+An entity of the London Stock Exchange Group (LSEG) was the subject of a hefty tax bill after a blockbuster deal when LSEG bought a data company from Swiss-based Thomson Reuters for $27bn (£19.3bn) in 2019.

 Previously known as Refintiv, the data unit’s name was changed to LSEG Data & Analytics.

-HMRC slapped a £167m tax bill against the LSEG unit after it decided to issue diverted profits tax (DPT) notices.
+HMRC slapped a £167m tax bill after it decided to issue diverted profits tax (DPT) notices.

 The DPT regime was introduced in 2015 to address the situation where multi-national groups deploy arrangements to divert profits away from the UK to lower tax jurisdictions.